 Dr. Azmanova is Reader (Associate Professor) of Political and Social Thought.
 She teaches courses in political and social theory, political communication, and political economy.
 Her research spans issues of justice and judgment, democracy, rule of law and the critique of capitalism.

 Dr Azmanova’s research and teaching are animated by her political activism.
 She took active participation in the dissident movements that brought down the communist regime in her native Bulgaria in 1987-1990 and has remained engaged with transnational progressive social movements.
 She has been working as a policy advisor to a number of international institutions such as the United Nations, the Council of Europe, the European Parliament, the European Commission, and Transparency International.

-Her research bridges political theory and sociology and centers on three clusters of issues: (1) the transformation of capitalism and related to it changes in political orientation and mobilisation, most recently focusing on a project for post-growth societies; (2) democratic transition and consolidation, with a focus on the post-communist societies of East and Central Europe and Asia; (3) theories of justice and judgment, with a focus on the relations between democratic decision-making and the imperatives of capitalist economies.
+Dr Azmanova’s research bridges political theory and sociology and centers on three clusters of issues: (1) the transformation of capitalism and related to it changes in political orientation and activism --from electoral mobilisation to protest; (2) rule of law, justice and the political epistemology of judgment; (3) democratic transition and consolidation, with a focus on the post-communist societies of East and Central Europe.